What Can You Expect from a Visit to Museum für Kommunikation in Berlin?

 3. Postal Past:

-The museum’s location in a former post office building makes it not surprising that it features a large collection related to postal history.
-From old stamps and envelopes to historic mailboxes, you will learn many things about the years’ letter and package distribution.
+Museum location in old post office gets reflects in huge collection related to postal history.
+From old stamps and old envelopes through to historic mail boxes you can find out much about the years of letter and package delivery.

 4. Temporary Exhibitions